ORP Orzeł

-Available in the UK at Amazon, and Barnes and Noble, as Paperback.
+My novel #OrzelBook, is available in the US at Amazon, and Barnes and Noble, as Paperback.

-Available in the UK at Amazon, as Paperback.
+Available as Paperback in the UK at Amazon, and Waterstones.

 Very few people know that Poland had a navy in World War 2, even fewer knew that they had submarines.
 This is my novel about the Orzeł or ‘Eagle’.
 A modern submarine for its time.